University of New Hampshire Art Gallery

 http://www.unh.edu/art-gallery.html

 The following essay was written by Barbara Ball Buff as a catalogue essay for the A Circle of Friends: Art Colonies of Cornish and Dublin exhibition which premiered March, 1985 at Thorne-Sagendorph Art Gallery and toured to Saint-Gaudens National Historic Site, Dartmouth College and University of New Hampshire Art Gallery.
-The exhibition was organized by the University of New Hampshire Art Gallery and Thorne-Sagendorph Art Gallery at Keene State College.
+The exhibition was organized by the University of New Hampshire Art Gallery and Thorne-Sagendorph Art Gallery at Keene State College and is reprinted with permission of the author.

 The Dublin Colony